skydoves/Balloon/README.md

 ```

 ### Avoid Memory leak
-Dialog, PopupWindow and etc, canhave memory leak issue if not dismissed before the activity or fragment are destroyed.<br>
+Dialog, PopupWindow etc, can have memory leak issues if not dismissed before the activity or fragment is destroyed.<br>
 But Lifecycles are now integrated with the Support Library since Architecture Components 1.0 Stable was released.<br>
 So we can solve the memory leak issue very easily like the below.<br>